 The download and installation experience

-In order to get AVG Internet Security - Unlimited on your Windows computer, you must download it from its official web page, here.
-What you’ll get is a small 3.28MB executable file called AVG_Protection_755.exe.
-We were pleasantly surprised to see that AVG didn’t require any personal information from us in order to download the installer.
-However, when you run the executable, AVG does ask you to enter a valid email address and a password that will be used to create your AVG account.
-But you can skip this too, which is great.
+To get AVG Internet Security on your Windows computer, you must download it from its official web page, here.
+What you get is a small 3.47 MB executable file called AVG_Protection_755.exe.
+We were pleasantly surprised to see that AVG did not require any personal information from us to download the installer.
+When you run the executable, AVG asks you to enter a valid email address and a password that are to be used to create your AVG account, but you can skip this step too, which is excellent.